 First and foremost, grab your map of Etosha National Park and plan your preferred route around the park.

-This will allow you to optimize your coverage of the park and also help you plot and plan when to break for something to eat and the like.
+This will allow you to optimize your park coverage and help you plot and plan when to break for something to eat and the like.

 Now, let’s get down to the tips: